shuveb/containers-the-hard-way/README.md

 ### Other capabilities
 * Gocker uses the Ovelay file system to create containers quickly without the need to copy whole file systems while also sharing the same container image between multiple container instances.
 * Gocker containers get their own networking namespace and are able to access the internet.
 See limitations below.
+* You can control system resources like CPU percentage, the amount of RAM and the number of processes.
+Gocker achieves this by leveraging cgroups.

 ## Gocker container isolation
 Containers created with Gocker get the following namespaces of their own (see `run.go`):